txhno/digitizer/README.md

-# Digit Recognition Web Application
+# Digitizer

-This Digit Recognition Web Application is a Flask-based web application that utilizes a Convolutional Neural Network (CNN) model, trained on the MNIST dataset, to recognize handwritten digits drawn by the user.
+A Digit Recognition Flask-based Web Application that utilizes a Convolutional Neural Network (CNN) model, trained on the MNIST dataset, to recognize handwritten digits drawn by the user.
 It showcases the integration of a PyTorch machine learning model with a web frontend, allowing for real-time digit recognition.

 ## Features